 25 May 2023

-THE PETREL STATION TRIP REPORT
+THE PETREL STATION TOUR REPORT

-Had another great out at The Petrel Station on the latest pelagic seabird trip offshore from Tutukaka (in Northland, New Zealand).
+Had another great out at The Petrel Station on the latest pelagic seabird tour offshore from Tutukaka (in Northland, New Zealand).
 Conditions on the day were fine, with a good steady 15 knot SE wind throughout the day and a 1.5m swell.

-The highlights of the trip were:
+The highlights of the tour were:

 • 1 Soft-plumaged Petrel